Is your Apple Mac not working as well as it should? We can fix it.

 Sextortion and other blackmail

-In most cases, the hacker claims to have recorded video of you while you visited porn web sites and
+In most cases, the blackmailer claims to have recorded video of you while you visited

-Hackers bank on the fact that you will be so scared, embarrassed and confused to tell anyone what has happened that you will comply with their demands.
+Blackmailers bank on you being very scared, and too embarrassed to tell anyone what has happened, so that you will comply with their demands unquestioningly.

 Surprisingly, the vast majority of eMails claiming your Mac has been hacked are false.
-All the hacker has to do is trick you into believing that if you don't send them 'more' naked photos, they'll publish the other (non-existent) photos.
+All the blackmailer has to do is trick you into believing that if you don't send them 'more' naked photos, or the money they've demanded, they'll publish the other (non-existent) photos.

 So if you're being blackmailed, what should you do?

-(1) Do not send the hacker any naked photos, no matter what they threaten you with.
+(1) Do not send them any naked photos, or money, no matter what they threaten you with.
 If you send them pictures, they will keep demanding more.

 (2) Contact TekWizard; we can check your Mac to establish whether the blackmailer's claims are likely to be true or not.
 If they are not, you're safe and only need to ensure your Mac is protected from possible future attacks.
 We can help you secure your Mac from possible attacks in the future and, if the blackmailer's claims are true, we can help you secure evidence that will support a police investigation.

-(3) If the blackmailer does already have naked photos of you, you should contact the police.
-Even if their claim is false, you can also report the matter to the police although as malicious eMails go out by the millions, it's likely the police can only log the report and not locate the blackmailer.
+(3) If the blackmailer already has naked photos of you, you should contact the police.
+Even if their claim is false, you can also report the matter to the police, although as malicious eMails go out by the millions, it's likely that the police can only log the report and not locate the blackmailer.

-Rule of thumb: Never send any photos or videos of yourself that you would be devastated if they were shown to other people.
-That way you can't be blackmailed even if someone else does obtain copies.
+Rule of thumb: Never send any photos or videos of yourself that, if they were shown to other people, would really upset you.
+That way, you can't be blackmailed even if someone else does obtain copies.

-This service costs only £80 and should take around two hours.
-If it takes longer, I charge nothing more.
+This service costs only £50 and should take around an hour.
+If it takes longer, we charge nothing more.

-Click here to book a convenient time for me to carry out this work.
+Click here to book a convenient time for us to carry out this work.

 TekWizard is here for you.